Eymael: It is very important for Yanga SC to take revenge against Azam FC | Goal.com

 Eymael: It is very important for Yanga SC to take revenge against Azam FC

-Young Africans (Yanga SC) has openly claimed they will be going for revenge when they take on Azam FC in a Mainland Premier League match on Sunday.
+Young Africans (Yanga SC) coach Luc Eymael has openly claimed they will be going for revenge when they take on Azam FC in a Mainland Premier League match on Sunday.

-The top-flight resumed on June 13 with Yanga beating Mwafdui FC 1-0 and then managing a 1-1 draw against JKT Tanzania while Azam have only played one match, beating Mbaso FC 2-0 at Azam Complex in Dar es Salaam.
+The top-flight resumed on June 13 with Yanga beating Mwadui FC 1-0 and then managing a 1-1 draw against JKT Tanzania while Azam have only played one match, beating Mbao FC 2-0 at Azam Complex in Dar es Salaam.

 The two giants will now clash in the second round fixture at National Stadium in Dar es Salaam on Sunday and the Belgian coach has confessed they will be going for revenge having lost the first round battle 1-0.